qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 # What we'll learn together

-In this session we'll learn what resources there are to manage on the SAP Business Technology Platform (SAP BTP), and how to manage them with command line tools & APIs that you can build into automated mechanisms.
-We'll look at what tools are available, what they're used for and how to use them.
+An overview of what the SAP Business Technology Platform (BTP) really is beneath the surface, what it's constructed from, and how to navigate and understand it using the Cockpit.
+Then, going a little deeper, a quick tour of CLI tools and APIs for the BTP resources that can be used to build automations that work for you.

 ---